-Florida scallop season officially started on June 15th in Dixie County and parts of Taylor County and closes on September 10th.
-This includes all state waters from the Suwannee River to the Fenholloway River.
+Florida scalloping season officially started on June 15th in Dixie County and parts of Taylor County and closes on September 10th.
+This also includes all state waters from the Suwannee River to the Fenholloway River.

 NEW: Direct transit of legally-harvested bay scallops is allowed through closed areas.

 Bay scallops may only be harvested in state waters from the following zones:

 Aug.
 16 through Sept.
 15. This region includes all state waters from the Mexico Beach Canal in Bay County to the westernmost point of St. Vincent Island in Franklin County.